 Best Dough Bait: Berkley Gulp!
 Natural Garlic Scent Trout Dough

 Scent-loaded dough bait is great for transforming a slow day on the water into a veritable fishing frenzy.
 It’s especially successful when fishing stocked lakes because a pinch of dough resembles the pellets hatchery trout are fed with.
-Tackle brand Berkley is widely acknowledged as the leader in scented trout bait, and Amazon reviewers report using their Gulp!
-Natural Garlic Scent Trout Dough to reach catch limits in a matter of hours.
-Several claimed that this product is noticeably more effective than other trout dough brands.
+Tackle brand Berkley is widely acknowledged as the leader in scented trout bait, and the Gulp!
+Natural Garlic Scent Trout Dough helps reach catch limits in a matter of hours.

 It works by releasing a natural garlic scent into the water to attract fish and trigger an aggressive response.
 Impregnated Gulp! flavor bits give the dough a natural live bait taste; while glitter pieces catch the light and make it more visible in the water.
 The dough’s floating formula helps to keep your hook in the visible strike zone.
 The version listed here is chunky cheese color, but elsewhere on Amazon you can find variants including American pie, chunky chartreuse, marshmallow cluster and rainbow candy, each best suited to a specific fishing scenario.